Jonathan Stroud HOME

 FREQUENTLY ASKED QUESTIONS

 Here are my answers to some frequently asked questions about being a writer.
-You can find some special Bartimaeus FAQs on the Bartimaeus website.
-If you want to ask me something different, the best place to go is my Facebook Fan Page, which I visit regularly to answer questions.
+If you want to ask me something different, the best place to go is my social media platforms.
+I also do quite a few live Q&A events, so keep an eye on my Events page for details of those.

 When did you start writing?